-Culture can include a wide range of curated opportunities and services that bring people together and enhance the environment and people's lives.
+Culture is referred to in its broadest sense.
+It can include a wide range of curated opportunities and services that bring people together and enhance the environment and people's lives.
 It can include independent businesses, community spaces, markets, mixed sporting occasions, fairs, and arts activities that pull communities into purpose-built locations.
 It encompasses all the creative industries including museums, outdoor events, venue provision and programmes, festivals, and the visual arts, which includes artist spaces, permanent, temporary, and socially engaged public art.